 The liquid will be quite thin.

-Next, with the food processor running, slowly drizzle in an additional cup of oil:
+Next, with the food processor running, slowly drizzle in an additional cup of oil in a steady stream:

 You want to do this VERY slowly, over the course of about 90 seconds.
 This makes the mayonnaise creamier and thicker, and if you pour too fast, the emulsion may break.